Institutions, religions, Catholics, and perversions

 Definition: Clergyman.
 ‘A man who undertakes the management of our spiritual affairs as a method of bettering his temporal ones’.
 Ambrose Bierce.

 I offer this variant of Ambrose Bierce’s acerbic observation:

 Definition: Clergyman.
 ‘A man who undertakes the betterment of our moral life as a method of bettering his own opportunities for an immoral life’.
 Gillman’s maxims.

 Perhaps, from this record of my experience, people adversely affected by their misbehaviour may be reassured about the complete justification for the disbelief, that any ‘man-of-the-world’ must experience, of the chorus of vehement denials we hear (forgetting, lying about, turning-a-blind-eye to, whatever evasive tactic, or euphemism for perfidy, is employed).
-Be robustly assured that many ‘external’ observers and experts like me are convinced, beyond doubt, from their professional experience, that the evidence of wrong-doing that is now evident (much of it confirmed in various courts of law) is but the tip of the iceberg: a large proportion of them are subject to urges they do not control, and are indeed practitioners of various types of perversions (not just sexual) and are also cowardly (but well-practiced) liars who are utterly undeserving of the privileged position into which they have inveigled themselves in society.
+Be robustly assured that many ‘external’ observers and experts like me are convinced, beyond doubt, from their professional experience, that the evidence of wrong-doing that is now evident (much of it confirmed in various courts of law) is but the tip of the iceberg: a large proportion of them are subject to urges they do not control, and that their church does not adequately assist them in controlling, and are indeed practitioners of various types of perversions (not just sexual) and are also cowardly (but well-practiced) liars who are utterly undeserving of the privileged position into which they have inveigled themselves in society.
 Relegation to the role of ‘translocation of ordure’ is for many of them closer to their deserved position in society.

 The Vatican and the UN and others

 Here is just a fleeting glimpse of the various international bodies, and academics and intellectuals etc., who also ‘see through’ the Catholic church’s lies, evasiveness and inaction.